Hospital Outpatient Quality Reporting (OQR) Program

 The Hospital Outpatient Quality Reporting (OQR) Program is a quality data reporting program implemented by the Centers for Medicare & Medicaid Services (CMS) for outpatient hospital services.
-Under this program, hospitals report data using standardized measures of care to receive the full annual update to their Outpatient Prospective Payment System (OPPS) payment rate, effective for payments beginning in calendar year (CY) 2009.
-The Hospital OQR Program is modeled on the current quality data reporting program for inpatient services, the Hospital Inpatient Quality Reporting Program.
+Under this program, hospitals report data using standardized measures of care to receive the full update to their Outpatient Prospective Payment System (OPPS) payment rate.
+Modeled after the Hospital Inpatient Quality Reporting Program, the Hospital OQR Program became effective for payments beginning in calendar year (CY) 2009.

-FMQAI was selected by CMS as the Hospital OQR Program Support Contractor.
-FMQAI provides technical support, feedback, and other services to assist hospitals with quality data reporting under the Hospital OQR Program.
+HSAG was selected by CMS as the Hospital OQR Program Support Contractor.
+HSAG provides technical support, feedback, and other services to assist hospitals with quality data reporting under the Hospital OQR Program.

 Summary of Hospital OQR Requirements

-For more information on the measures, see Measures and the Specifications Manual for Hospital Outpatient Department Quality Measures.
-Detailed requirements for hospitals participating in the Hospital OQR Program may be found in the Hospital OQR Reference Checklist.
+Detailed requirements for hospitals participating in the Hospital OQR Program may be found in the Hospital OQR Program Reference Checklist.